dyc3/opentogethertube/README.md

 ### Setup

 1. Fork this repo and clone it.

-	*If you are planning to deploy this yourself, make sure you are on the `master` branch.*

 2. In a terminal, navigate to the `opentogethertube` folder and run
 ```
 npm install